phaas/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

         filePath="software-product-sprint/portfolio/pom.xml">
       pom.xml
     </walkthrough-editor-open-file>
-    is a Maven configuration file.
-This file sets up the libraries the project uses.
+    is a configuration file for the [Maven](https://maven.apache.org/) build tool.
+    This file sets up the libraries the project uses and all the steps required to build the application.
 -   <walkthrough-editor-open-file
         filePath="software-product-sprint/portfolio/src/main/webapp/index.html">
       index.html